Gold Coast Electricans for Smoke Alarm Installation

 The new legislation specifies that all Queensland dwellings will be required to have interconnected photoelectric smoke alarms in all bedrooms, in hallways that connect bedrooms with the rest of the dwelling and on every level.

-About three quarters of Queensland deaths in home fires are in homes without smoke alarms.
-It’s a simple fact that smoke detectors save lives.
+It's a simple fact that smoke detectors save lives.
 As a home owner you have a responsibility to make sure your smoke detectors are operating correctly.
+The new interconnected photoelectric smoke detectors increase safety over older smoke alarms.

 With the introduction of new smoke alarm legislation in Queensland your obligations as a home owner or landlord have changed.